San Francisco's Iconic Eats for Every Neighborhood

 San Francisco loves its ice cream.
 No flavor put the obsession on the map more squarely than this concoction from local maker Humphry Slocombe, which blends bourbon ice cream and corn flakes.
 It has to be tasted to be believed.

 You'd never expect to find one of the city's best restaurants at its ferry terminal, but San Francisco is all about the unpredictable.
 At The Slanted Door, one of San Francisco's most honored eateries, diners are treated to exceptional Vietnamese cuisine.
-Our go-to dish is the cellophane noodles, with green onion, sesame, and Dungeness crab.
+Their go-to dish is the cellophane noodles, with green onion, sesame, and Dungeness crab.
 The Slanted Door is reopening in early 2023.

 You can shop 'til you drop in Union Square.
 Why not refuel with some of these exceptional dishes in the neighborhood?